khushaljethava/khushaljethava.github.io/_posts/2025-01-03-Python-complex().md

 categories: [Built in reference]
 tags: [Built in reference]
 image:
-  path: /commons/Python complex() Method.png
+  path: /commons/Python complex() Method.webp
   alt: Python complex() Method

 ---

+The Python `complex()` function is a built-in constructor that creates a complex number from a real part and an optional imaginary part, or by parsing a string representation.
+It accepts two optional parameters: `real` (the real component, defaulting to 0) and `img` (the imaginary component, defaulting to 0).
+When a string is passed as the first argument, it must represent a valid complex number (like `"3+4j"`) and the second argument must not be provided.
+The function returns a `complex` object with `.real` and `.imag` attributes.
+Complex numbers are essential in scientific computing, signal processing, electrical engineering, and quantum computing applications.
+A real-world use case is performing impedance calculations in circuit analysis where voltages and currents are represented as complex numbers.
+The `complex()` function complements other numeric constructors like [int()](/posts/Page-34-Python-int()/) and [float()](/posts/Page-23-Python-float()/) for building different numeric types.

+## What does complex() return?

+The `complex()` function returns a complex number object.
+For example, `complex(3, 4)` returns `(3+4j)`, and `complex()` with no arguments returns `0j`.

+## When should you use complex()?

+Use `complex()` when you need to perform mathematical operations involving imaginary numbers, such as signal processing, electrical engineering calculations, or any domain where two-dimensional numeric representation is required.

 The complex() method returns a complex number when real and imaginary parts are given and converts a string to a complex number.

 The syntax of complex() is: